 Programme alteration or discontinuation

-Some students take our programme as a secondment from an ongoing teaching or professional education position held either here, or elsewhere in the world.
+Some students take our programme as a secondment from an ongoing teaching or professional education position.
 Others continue into employment in language teaching, journalism, or other kinds of industrial or commercial research.
-The programme is also an excellent foundation to doctoral research either at Glasgow or elsewhere.
+The programme is also an excellent foundation to doctoral research.

 University of Glasgow/Glasgow International College Achievement Award

 In conjunction with GIC we are pleased to reward our best-performing students who finish the Foundation or Pre-masters course with excellent grades and attendance.
 This is awarded as a one off tuition fee discount of £3,000More Information

 This year, in partnership with the British Council and the GREAT Britain Campaign, the University of Glasgow is offering scholarships to students in China and Indonesia applying for postgraduate courses in Arts and Humanities, Life Sciences, Physical Sciences, Chemistry and Geography and Social Sciences (excluding business management and related).More Information